-CompX's innovation, diversification, new product development and partnerships with our customers continues to drive success in each of our business segments.
-CompX Security Products has introduced new mechanical and electronic lock solutions to grow our sales base in a number of markets, most notably healthcare, over the last few years and we are actively working to identify and develop new products for the future.
-CompX Marine continues to innovate, grow and diversify its component solutions for a wide range of boats, including ski and towboats, center-console recreational craft, performance and fishing craft.
+CompX is laser focused on innovation, diversification, new product development and creating partnerships with our customers that drive success in each of our business segments.
+Over the last few years, CompX Security Products has introduced new mechanical and electronic lock solutions to grow our sales base in a number of markets, most notably healthcare, and we are actively working to identify and develop new products that will continue to help grow our business and benefit our customers.
+CompX Marine continues to innovate, grow and diversify its component solutions for a wide range of boating, including ski and towboats, center-console recreational craft, performance and fishing boats.

-As we look ahead into the uncertainty of 2020, we believe our strong cash balances position us to weather the challenges ahead.
-In partnership with our employees, we are striving to meet the component needs of our customer base by providing design advantages that promote flexibility, customization, durability, added features, ease of installation and premium aesthetics.
-We are focused on the risks and opportunities ahead and we believe we have the leadership, talent and infrastructure to continue to drive future profitability of our business for the benefit of our stockholders.
+As we begin 2021, we see many positive signs for our business including increasing orders from certain Security Products markets that have been slower to recover and a continuation of demand for recreational boats positively impacting CompX Marine.
+On the strength of our cash position, we announced an increase in our quarterly dividend in March 2021, and we have resources to take advantage of strategic market opportunities when they arise.
+In partnership with our employees, we have maintained a safe working environment while operating continuously throughout 2020 to meet the component needs of our customers by providing design advantages that promote flexibility, customization, durability, added features, ease of installation and premium aesthetics.
+We are focused on the risks and opportunities ahead, and we believe we have the leadership, talent and infrastructure to continue to drive future profitability and growth of our business for the benefit of our stockholders.